mlabs-haskell/cardano-open-oracle-protocol/README.md

 ```

 The [Publisher gRPC](coop-proto/publisher-service.proto) service successfully
-serviced the request and returned a CBOR encoded Cardano transaction in the
+serviced the request and returned a CBOR-encoded Cardano transaction in the
 `mintFsTx` field of the response.
 Let's format the transaction so
 [cardano-cli](https://github.com/input-output-hk/cardano-node/tree/master/cardano-cli)
 can understand it: